LaurentMesguen/CompressionJPEG/README.md

 # CompressionJPEGcpp
- This tool implement the full chain of JPEG compression/decompression
+ This tool implements the full chain of JPEG compression/decompression